Jiří Lehečka: 2024: ATP title and Masters semifinal, top 25

-He was selected to play again in the 2024 United Cup as the No. 1 player alongside Marketa Vondrousova.
+He was selected to play again in the 2024 United Cup as the No. 1 player alongside Markéta Vondroušová.

 Lehečka reached his second final at the 2024 Adelaide International defeating third seed Sebastian Korda.
 He defeated Jack Draper to win his first ATP title.
-As a result he reached the top 25 in the rankings on 15 January 2024.
+As a result, he reached the top 25 in the rankings on 15 January 2024.

 Seeded 32nd at the 2024 BNP Paribas Open, Lehečka reached the fourth round for the first time at a Masters 1000 defeating Brandon Nakashima and fifth seed Andrey Rublev, his second top five win and second against Rublev.
 He reached his first career Masters quarterfinal defeating 11th seed Stefanos Tsitsipas.
 He lost in the last eight to Jannik Sinner.

 Ranked No. 31 at the Madrid Open, he reached his second Masters quarterfinal defeating qualifiers Hamad Medjedovic and Thiago Monteiro, Rafael Nadal in the round of 16, becoming the lowest ranked man to beat the former champion in a clay Masters.
 Next he defeated third seed Daniil Medvedev in the quarterfinals to reach his first career Masters 1000 semifinal.
-He retired in the first set of the semi-final against Felix Auger-Aliassime due to a back injury.
+He retired in the first set of the semifinal against Félix Auger-Aliassime due to a back injury.

 In October, Lehečka was a finalist at the European Open in Antwerp, Belgium.
 He lost to Roberto Bautista Agut in the final.

 2025: US Open quarterfinal, Czech No. 1

 At the 2025 Brisbane International he won his second ATP Tour title after the retirement of Reilly Opelka in the final.
 At the 2025 Australian Open, he reached the fourth round where he lost to Novak Djokovic in three sets.

 At the US Open, Lehečka reached his second major quarterfinal and first since the 2023 Australian Open, with wins over Borna Ćorić, Tomás Martín Etcheverry, Raphaël Collignon and Adrian Mannarino.
 He lost to Carlos Alcaraz in three sets.
-As a result he entered the Top 20 at world No. 16 and became the Czech No. 1 player on 8 September 2025 after surpassing Jakub Menšík.
+As a result, he entered the Top 20 at world No. 16 and became the Czech No. 1 player on 8 September 2025 after surpassing Jakub Menšík.

 Lehečka was a finalist for a second consecutive year at the European Open, this time held in Brussels, Belgium.

-National representation

-Lehečka represents the Czech Republic at the Davis Cup, where he has a W/L record of 0–2.
-He made his debut at the 2019 Davis Cup qualifying round against Robin Haase of the Netherlands.

-Performance timeline

-Singles

-Current through the 2025 Paris Masters.
+2026: Miami Final, Czech No.1